A cactus with thin light green pads tinted purple with stress coloration, and several-inch long spines

 Tongs

-When you need to directly handle cacti, like when repotting, kitchen tongs are a cactus gardeners best friend.
-I prefer the ones that are silicone-tipped so I can grab a cactus with force without sharp edges cutting into the flesh.
-I use tongs to handle the cactus when planting and repotting, and also to pluck small pots out from between cacti.
+When you need to directly handle cacti, such as during repotting, kitchen tongs are a cactus-gardener's best friend.
+I prefer the ones that are silicone-tipped so I can grab a cactus with force without sharp metal edges cutting into the flesh.
+(That was the price in 2024 by the way, a relic of the tariff "before times.")

 Side-by-side images of kitchen tongs, on the left showing a pair with cactus spines stuck in the silicone.
 On the right shows a pair of tongs for sale for $6.34 at Walmart.

-If you are working with little cacti, the kind of tongs or long tweezers used to feed reptiles work great!
+Use tongs to handle the cactus when planting and repotting, and also to pluck small pots out from between cacti.
+If you are working with small cacti, the long kind of metal tongs or tweezers used to feed reptiles also work great!
 They have a bit of give so you can work with a lighter touch.

 Cactus slings

-When you are working with taller cacti, use a piece of scrap material as a sling to move and carry it horizontally.
-Good options include a piece of carpet, burlap, old clothing, straps, or folded newspaper.
-I often use a scrap of weed-blocking cloth.
-Just don't use anything you are too fond of, since a lot of cacti will leave souvenirs.
+When you are working with taller unpotted cacti, use a piece of scrap material as a sling to move and carry it horizontally.
+Good options include scraps of carpet, burlap, old clothing, cardboard, straps, old hoses, or newspaper.
+I often cut a piece of weed-blocking cloth or use the flat cardboard boxes you end up bringing home from Costco.
+Don't use anything you are fond of, since the cactus will likely leave souvenirs.

 It's too late for me, how do I get the spines out?